h4ggstrom/drache-o-metre/README.md

 # drache-o-metre

-Mobile application for weather forecast
+Mobile application for weatherIcon forecast

 ## 3 activities

 - Home page => Showing météo of the day / week for the last place consulted.
-- Details of the weather (hour by hour for the next x hours)
+- Details of the weatherIcon (hour by hour for the next x hours)
-- Settings => to add favourite localisations to track weather.
+- Settings => to add favourite localisations to track weatherIcon.
-- Selection of the weather for the chosen localisation
+- Selection of the weatherIcon for the chosen localisation

 ## Inspirations